Syriamanal/PocketEssentials/ReadMe_ChangeLog.txt

 ==============================================================================================

 What's New:
+  - 3.6.5 Alpha ( 2013/12/29 )
+      - Added a function to CoreAPI
+        ( $api->pmess->disguiseAsBlock(Player $player, int $blockID); )
+      - Fixed player can do any commands when DISABLED GroupManager :O
+      - Added some code obfuscation due to prevent people read and steal my code. :D
   - 3.6.4 Alpha ( 2013/12/28 )
       - Added Multi-Protection
          (/protect, /protect set [Protection ID] , /unprotect [Protection ID])